lightstep/opentelemetry-examples/browser/getting_started.md

     new CollectorTraceExporter({
       url: 'https://ingest.lightstep.com:443/api/v2/otel/trace',
       headers: {
-        'Lightstep-Access-Token': 'YOUR_TOKEN'
+        'Cloud Observability-Access-Token': 'YOUR_TOKEN'
       }
     })
   )
 );
 ```

-3. After re-running the example, you should see traces in Lightstep.
+3. After re-running the example, you should see traces in Cloud Observability.
    ![Screenshot of the running example](images/trace1-1.png)
    ![Screenshot of the running example](images/trace1-2.png)